An update on AI at JRF

-Yasmin is a Senior Policy Adviser at JRF.
-She will be leading on the commissioning of thinkers and practitioners with original ideas exploring deeper cross-cutting issues related to poverty.
+Yasmin is a Senior Policy Adviser at JRF, where she leads on our communities and placed-based policy work.
+Yasmin also designed and delivered JRF's AI for public good programme - an example of the organisation's exploratory, cross-cutting work.
 Previously, Yasmin worked at Black Thrive Lambeth managing the employment workstream, which sought to improve employment outcomes for Black people with long-term health conditions in Lambeth, South London.
 She also previously ran her own social enterprise which worked with young Londoners to widen access to arts and cultural spaces.

 Email: yasmin.ibison@jrf.org.uk